Mobilizing and supporting the experiential learning movement

 I hope to bring my knowledge of STEM, research methods, and proposal development to help facilitate the design, implementation, and documentation of the many different ways in which K-12 educators from across many different contexts are inspiring and empowering their students to engage in quality experiential learning opportunities that both foster deeper learning and engagement.

-Rashid Moseley - Graduate School of Education Faculty Member
+Rashid Mosley - Graduate School of Education Faculty Member

 As a self-proclaimed lifelong learner, I have spent most of my career navigating the field of education and its partner in the not-for-profit world.
 As a community-based practitioner, I have held several leadership positions with internationally recognized nonprofits.
 In my previous roles, I have served as the internal organization change agent responsible for leading change management initiatives and I’m excited to bring that experience to bear with our NExT partners, as well as help deepen our network linkages with industry going forward.